jubejuss/tludocs/docs/prog/index.md

 ### N

 - Numbrid
-  Nan – not a number, on numbru tüüp
+- Nan – not a number, on numbri tüüp
-  Infinity
+- Infinity, on numbri tüüp

 ### S